kmansoft/longview-go/README.md

 - Disks
 - Processes
 - NGINX
+- Apache
 - MySQL

-The goal is to implement everything which is in the Perl version, so these will come next and fairly soon I hope:
+My goal is feature parity with the Perl version, at this time these are still missing:

 - Package updates

-- Apache (???)
-I don't use it and don't have it installed, but will gladly take a pull request
+- Support for dm/md disk devices (LVM?)

 # License